VeerMuchandi/middlewareongke/longhorn/readme.md

 apt-get install -y open-iscsi
 ```

+* If using GKE cluster use Ubuntu images for nodes and you will need cluster admin access to the user as explained [here](https://longhorn.io/docs/1.1.2/advanced-resources/os-distro-specific/csi-on-gke/)

 ## Install Longhorn CSI

 We will install longhorn on both the source and target clusters.